 (F) Energy Storage Resources (ESRs) – The energy cleared for an ESR may be negative, indicating purchase of energy, or positive, indicating sale of energy.

+(G) The following Resource-level constraints will apply to DRRS DAM awards:

+(1) For any DRRS-eligible On-Line Generation Resource, the Resource’s HSL must be greater than or equal to the sum of the Resource-specific awards to that Resource for energy, RRS, ECRS, Reg-Up, Reg-Down, Non-Spin, and DRRS.

+(2) For any Off-Line Generation Resource, the sum of awards to that Resource for ECRS, Non-Spin, and DRRS must be less than or equal to the Resource’s HSL.

+(3) DRRS awards for Off-Line Generation Resources are limited by their Off-Line DRRS-qualified MW.

+(4) DRRS awards for On-Line Generation Resources are limited to the minimum of the difference between the HSL and LSL, and the On-Line DRRS-qualified MW.

 (d) Ancillary Service needs will be reflected in ASDCs for each Ancillary Service.
 Self-Arranged Ancillary Service Quantities will first be used to meet the ASDCs, and the remaining Ancillary Service needs are met from Ancillary Service Offers, as long as the costs do not exceed the ASDC value.
 ERCOT may not buy more of one Ancillary Service in place of the quantity of a different service.

 (5) ERCOT shall determine the appropriate Load distribution factors to allocate offers, bids, and source and sink of CRRs at a Load Zone across the energized power flow buses that are modeled with Load in that Load Zone.
 The non-Private Use Network Load distribution factors are based on historical State Estimator hourly distribution using a proxy day methodology representing anticipated weather conditions.
 The Private Use Network Load distribution factors are based on an estimated Load value considering historical net consumption at all Private Use Networks.
 If ERCOT decides, in its sole discretion, to change the Load distribution factors for reasons such as anticipated weather events or holidays, ERCOT shall select a State Estimator hourly distribution from a proxy day reasonably reflecting the anticipated Load in the Operating Day.
 ERCOT may also modify the Load distribution factors to account for predicted differences in network topology between the proxy day and Operating Day.
 ERCOT shall develop a methodology, subject to Technical Advisory Committee (TAC) approval, to describe the modification of the proxy day bus-load distribution for this purpose.